hashgraph/hedera-local-node/README.md

     cd hedera-local-node
 ```

-If you are using Windows: You will need to update the file endings of `compose-network/mirror-node/init.sh` by doing:
+If you are using Windows: You will need to update the file endings of `compose-network/mirror-node/init.sh` by running this in WSL:

 ```bash
     dos2unix compose-network/mirror-node/init.sh